dcernst/dcernst.github.io/teaching/mat411f17/homework.md

 - **Daily Homework 21:** Complete 6.7-6.9, 6.12-6.15 in [Chapter 6: Families of Groups]({{site.baseurl}}/teaching/mat411f17/Families.pdf) and digest the surrounding text along the way.
 In addition, convince yourself that the paragraphs above Theorem 6.10 really do prove the theorem.
 (Due Wednesday, October 18)
 - **Daily Homework 22:** Complete 6.16, 6.18-6.28 in [Chapter 6: Families of Groups]({{site.baseurl}}/teaching/mat411f17/Families.pdf) and digest the surrounding text along the way.
 (Due Friday, October 20)
 - **Daily Homework 23:** Complete one of 6.30 or 6.31 and then all of 6.32-6.37 in [Chapter 6: Families of Groups]({{site.baseurl}}/teaching/mat411f17/Families.pdf) and digest the surrounding text along the way.
 (Due Monday, October 23)
+- **Daily Homework 24:** Complete 6.38-6.42, 6.44-6.47 in [Chapter 6: Families of Groups]({{site.baseurl}}/teaching/mat411f17/Families.pdf) and digest the surrounding text along the way.
+For 6.44-6.47, you can use Theorem 6.43 (which will appear on the take-home portion of Exam 2).
+(Due Wednesday, October 25)

 <!-- - **Daily Homework 5:** Skim through [Appendix C: Fancy Mathematical Terms]({{site.baseurl}}/teaching/mat411f17/FancyMathematicalTerms.pdf) of the course notes.
 In addition, complete 2.16-2.25 in [Chapter 2: An Intuitive Approach to Groups]({{site.baseurl}}/teaching/mat411f17/IntuitiveGroups.pdf) and 3.1-3.3 in [Chapter 3: Cayley Diagrams]({{site.baseurl}}/teaching/mat411f17/CayleyDiagrams.pdf) digest the surrounding text along the way.
 (Due Friday, September 2)
 - **Daily Homework 6:** Skim through [Appendix D: Definitions in Mathematics]({{site.baseurl}}/teaching/mat411f17/Definitions.pdf) of the course notes.
 Also, complete 3.4-3.12 in [Chapter 3: Cayley Diagrams]({{site.baseurl}}/teaching/mat411f17/CayleyDiagrams.pdf) and digest the surrounding text along the way.
 (Due Wednesday, September 7)